creationix/adventure/README.markdown

 ## How to Play

 Clone the code and start a local server.
 Then scroll around the massive world.
 You can either drag the screen or use the keyboard arrows.
-There are no limits other than the ram of my box at Joyent.
+There are no limits other than the ram of the server.
 Since each tile takes only one byte (yes 8-bits) of ram to store, it's pretty efficient.

 Once you've chosen a place as home start drawing away.
 There are four layers in the map.